8.2% Tax-Free for 21 Years: SSY Is Still Hard to Beat

 | Who can invest | Girl child only (below 10) | Anyone | Anyone |

-On a post-tax basis, SSY at 8.2% tax-free is equivalent to a pre-tax return of approximately 11.7% for someone in the 30% bracket.
-No FD — not even the best small finance bank rate of 7.9% which is fully taxable — comes close on an after-tax comparison.
-PPF at 7.1% tax-free is strong but 110 basis points lower than SSY.
-For a parent investing specifically for a daughter's future, SSY is clearly the first allocation to make before PPF or FD.
+After-tax, SSY at 8.2% tax-free is equivalent to approximately 11.7% taxable for a 30% bracket investor.
+The best small finance bank FD at 7.9%, fully taxable, delivers roughly 5.53% after tax in the same bracket.
+PPF at 7.1% tax-free is 110 basis points below SSY.
+For a parent investing for a daughter's future, SSY is the first allocation to exhaust before considering PPF or any FD.

 When SSY Is Not the Right Choice

-SSY is excellent — but not for every family or every situation.
-Here are the cases where it does not fit:
+SSY is genuinely strong.
+But it is not the right product for every situation.
+Four specific cases where it does not fit:

 - Your daughter is already above 10 years old.
 The account can only be opened for a girl child below 10 years of age.
 If you missed this window, SSY is unavailable.
 Consider a dedicated child mutual fund plan or ELSS SIP instead.